-If you’re considering Level 1 much later (say mid 2021 onwards) and wondering which exam cycle is best to go for, the good news is that there isn’t much speed differences across all the exam windows after first half of 2021.
+If you’re considering Level 1 in 2022 and wondering which exam cycle is best to go for, the good news is that there isn’t much speed differences across all the exam windows after 2021.

 Given the negligible differences in speed for the 4 regular Level 1 exam windows, choose your exam slot based on your personal, work and life commitments to maximize your chances of success:

 - Although February and August cycles are 3 months quicker, the schedule would be more intense as it takes up to 2 months for results to be published, which in effect only gives you 4 months to Level 2 which would be challenging with an intense full-time job.

 - On the other hand, May and November cycles allow you to have 6-7 months of proper studying time after result publication, which is a more sustainable study plan and achievable with a full-time job.